wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Concurrent Systems.md

 	- The number of unknowns that you will be able to solve for will be the number of equilibrium equations that you have.
 	- In instances where you have more unknowns than equations, the problem is known as a **statically indeterminate problem** and you will need additional information to solve for the given unknowns.
 ### [[Bodies#Particles in Static Equilibrium Translational Equilibrium Translational Equilibrium in Concurrent Systems|Particle Translational Equilibrium in Concurrent Systems]]
-A particle is said to be in equilibrium if it is at rest (and has been at rest) or is in motion with a constant velocity (i.e. no acceleration).
+A [[Bodies#Particles in Static Equilibrium Translational Equilibrium Translational Equilibrium in Concurrent Systems|particle in Translational Equilibrium]] is said to be in equilibrium if it is at rest (and has been at rest) or is in motion with a constant velocity (i.e. no acceleration).

 To analyze equilibrium particles, [[Free Body Diagram|Free Body Diagrams]] are drawn to show all forces acting on the particle.

 Commonly found systems in these Free Body Diagrams of particles are:
-#### Springs
+#### Particle Spring Systems
 The force exerted by a spring is proportional to its displacement from the equilibrium position according to [[Form-Finding Strategies Using Kangaroo#Hooke's Law|Hooke's Law]]: $\LARGE F=kΔx$.
 	With a spring length that changes in proportion to the force acting on it.
 ###### Variable Magnitude of the Force Along a Spring